 MISSION REQUIREMENTS

-The competition consists of a mandatory mission and 2 bonus demonstrations.
+The Competition consists of one main mission and 2 bonus demonstrations.
+Completion of the main mission is a prerequisite for being fully eligible for the two bonus missions.

+The Organizers expressly foresee the possibility of partial prize fund awards for teams which either do not completely fulfill the main (plus potentially bonus) mission(s), or which did fulfill the mission(s) but with slight deviations from the mission requirements outlined below, or which in general made use of any technology not fully scalable to a polar-wide, cost-effective, under-ice, autonomous observation network (also see Section 8).
+Any decision to award or to not award a prize partially, and to what fraction of the full prize, under these provisions is entirely, solely, and in final authority made by the Organizers and Challenge Judge Panel.

-Main mission (mandatory):
+Main mission:

-The main challenge is the successful completion of a continuous 2000km mission under the sea-ice by an autonomous underwater vehicle (AUV), while maintaining accurate navigation and performing regular observations of temperature and salinity from the near-surface to at least 700m.
+The main challenge aims for the successful completion of a continuous 2000km mission under the sea-ice by an autonomous underwater vehicle (AUV), while maintaining accurate navigation and performing regular observations of temperature and salinity from the near-surface to at least 700m.
 Herein, in detail:

 “continuous” shall be understood as “un-interrupted” in the sense that no recovery of, re-deployment of, or manual interaction with the AUV (in the sense of physical work on the AUV or its components) are admissible during the entire mission.
 Any intervention must be both announced beforehand and reported on afterwards, and will reset the mission start.

 “2000km” shall be understood as “over ground” and NOT “in water”.
-The distance of 2000km shall further be understood as containing at least two unaligned consecutive transects of sufficiently different heading direction, in the sense that a planned or completed mission along a single straight line is not allowed.
-In particular, this provision shall serve to exclude any attempt at unguided or “blind” traversal from a known deployment point to a random retrieval point, and subsequent, post-hoc mission definition as the traversal from the starting to that end point.
-The series of way points or beacons along which the AUVs progress may also be drifting with the sea ice; that is, they need not be fixed over ground.
-The union of all waypoints visited by the AUV, projected onto the Ocean or ice surface, should extend at least 200 km (in any heading direction), and at least 100 km in the direction perpendicular to that first direction.
-In particular, this provision shall serve to exclude missions conducting virtual mooring strategies.
-The mission way points can be re-directed in real-time to remain under the sea-ice (see definition below) in case for example of unexpected melting in the area of operation envisaged initially.
+The main requirement for the vehicle’s track is that the 2000km are to be completed in a planned and controlled manner, demonstrating precise navigation capability.
+It is any Competitor’s duty to provide evidence that the route taken by their AUV is the outcome of deliberate planning and control.
+Announcing a precise, planned track within a team’s “Application Form” and subsequently attaining a high degree of congruence between the (i) planned, (ii) claimed and (iii) verified mission tracks will serve to enhance confidence in a Competitor’s ability to control AUV paths.
+Any missions conducting virtual mooring strategies – i.e., staying in close proximity to a reference point and carrying out very small path segments a large number of times, or structurally similar strategies – are prohibited, and it is solely and in final authority the Organizers’ and Judge Panel’s right to determine whether an AUV’s track is to be considered and treated as a virtual mooring strategy.
+As with any and all of the Challenge Guidelines’ provisions, any assessment of a team’s performance and adherence to Challenge rules will be conducted in view of the Challenge’s overall vision of a scalable, cost-effective and sustainable monitoring system for the polar oceans.

 “AUV” shall be understood as a single autonomous underwater vehicle, untethered, such as an underwater glider; in particular, “autonomous” shall be understood as ‘without direct external assistance or direct physical intervention’.
 Automated acoustic navigation and autonomous recharging are allowed if performed from under the sea-ice (see definition below); intermittent live remote human operator control is allowed if delivered to the AUV via under-water and under-ice communication and if constrained to such an extent that a Polar-wide AUV observing fleet could be controlled with limited overall human supervision.